 Our A375 reporter cell lines can be tracked in vivo, making them great tools for studying the mechanisms of tumor growth and metastasis, as well as evaluating the effects of various drugs or therapies in animals.
 Our A375 cells are available with a variety of different reporters, including the human sodium iodide symporter (hNIS), firefly luciferase (Fluc), enhanced green fluorescent protein (eGFP), or near-infrared fluorescent protein (iRFP).
 Several dual reporter A375 cell lines are available to facilitate multi-modality imaging.

-In order to ensure high, constitutive expression of the reporter proteins, our cell lines are generated by lentivirus transduction.
-The lentivirus vectors used for these transductions are self-inactivating (SIN) vectors in which the viral enhancer and promoter has been deleted.
-This increases the biosafety of the lentiviruses by preventing mobilization of replication competent viruses (Miyoshi et al., J Virol.
+In order to ensure high, constitutive expression of the reporter proteins, our cell lines are generated by lentiviral vector transduction.
+The lentiviral vectors used for these transductions are self-inactivating (SIN) vectors in which the viral enhancer and promoter has been deleted.
+This increases the biosafety of the lentiviral vector by preventing mobilization of replication competent viruses (Miyoshi et al., J Virol.
 1998).